 I believe it’s safe to say, that in some form, we have all dealt with this kind of negative thinking.
 These are the types of ideas and feelings that often hold us back from changing in any way.
 Unfortunately, like me, many of us don’t even realize the way our mind is processing our experiences.
 This makes it even harder to become the people we want to be.

-After doing this time and time again, I gradually stopped needing a treat and instead started to eat according to what felt right.
+After doing this time and time again, I gradually stopped needing a treat after every meal and instead started to eat according to what felt right.
 Now, I feel completely comfortable saying no or yes to all sweets without the nagging feeling of guilt.
 I no longer feel bad about my decisions because my view of food and my body has changed.
 I finally know how much and how often feels good.

 Comment “yes” below if you are ready to release the guilt and start empowering yourself.